 When asked the source of his motivation, he made mention of Chapters 8 and 20 of The Intelligent Investor, written by Benjamin Graham in 1949.
 He advised everyone who wants to be a successful investor to read the book.
-Warren Buffet has written many books, likewise many books have been written about him up to date.
-Some of them are The Essays of Warren Buffet, Berkshire Hathaways Letters to Shareholders, Warren Buffet Speaks: Wit and Wisdom from the World Greatest Investor, Ten Commandments of Business Failure and so on.
+Warren Buffet has written many books, likewise, many books have been written about him up to date.
+Some of them are The Essays of Warren Buffet, Berkshire Hathaway Letters to Shareholders, Warren Buffet Speaks Wit and Wisdom from the World Greatest Investor, Ten Commandments of Business Failure and so on.

 “No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant”

 “Risk comes from not knowing what you’re doing.”